emranbm/Bale-Bot-SDK-Readme/README.md

         responser.reply("What a long name!
 Give me a shorter name! :|");
         // Don't call session.next() to remain in the current state.
     }
 });

+// Within a conversation (when it's active and in some state other than first state) the user can finish it by sending a message.
+In this case: /end, /stop, or /by conv.cancelsWith(["/end", "/stop", "/bye"], (message, session, responser) => {
+    responser.reply("OK. bye!");
+});

 bot.setConversation(conv);